Skip navigation

 How Ductless Mini Splits Work

 Ductless mini splits operate by transferring heat using a refrigerant.
 The system comprises an outdoor unit, which houses the compressor and condenser coil, and one or more indoor units that contain the evaporator coil and fan.
 These components are connected by a refrigerant line, allowing the system to move heat between the outdoor and indoor units.
-The outdoor unit extracts heat from the air and transfers it to the indoor units, which then distribute the heated or cooled air into the room.
+The outdoor unit extracts heat from the air and transfers it to the indoor units, which then distribute heated air or, when cooling, cold air directly into the room.
 This efficient process ensures that each zone receives the precise temperature control it needs, enhancing comfort and energy savings.

 Why Homeowners Choose Ductless HVAC